-The kids of AC.
+The kids of Advent Children.
 Did Marlene just chuck stuff at Loz?
 After seeing him beat Tifa, of all people, into the ground?
 (And remember that basically reads: Did Marlene just stand up to Sephiroth?).
-Neither of those kids likes people messing with their adoptive mama, actually; Denzel charges straight at Bahamut SIN, which is decimating the place, screaming "You son of a BITCH!".
+Neither of those kids like people messing with their adoptive mama, actually; Denzel charges straight at Bahamut SIN, which is decimating the place, screaming "You son of a BITCH!"
 The Complete version only made this better: Denzel smashing a fire hydrant to Kill It with Water, and the scene where Cloud drops Marlene off at the bar... and she tells him she knows exactly what he's been up to, and proceeds to deliver a Rousing Speech to a man four times her age.
 (That last one doubles as a Heartwarming Moment.)

 Say what you want about an innocent flower girl running off to stop a sword-wielding psychopath who can and did slice her to ribbons in one second.
 And it's been mentioned before, but it must be reiterated; All the heroes did was smack up a Pretty Boy villain.
 Aerith stopped The End of the World as We Know It.
 From beyond the grave.

 Though Final Fantasy VI did it first, this game was the Trope Codifier for Limit Breaks.
 Admit it: the first time you saw your favorite character, whomever he or she was, launch into a devastating super-powered strike against the bad guy (or in some cases, pull you back from the brink of death with a just-in-the-nick-of-time free heal), you felt a little thrill of pure win course through your veins.